Call us today: (800) 716-7608

 Being Prepared!

 Ensuring your load is properly prepared for shipping is a great way to reduce freight costs.
 To have your shipment prepared means more than just being correctly packed and labeled.
 It also means having someone standing by who can load and unload when the truck arrives is essential.
-The trucking company can add additional freight costs as a detention charge per end if the pickup or delivery takes longer than 20 minutes per location.
+The trucking company can add freight costs as a detention charge per end if the pickup or delivery takes longer than 20 minutes per location.
 Having your shipment ready for the shipping company can help reduce freight rates in the future.

 Final Steps to Reducing Freight Costs

 In addition to planning, think about whom you’re shipping with and what your shipment contains.
-Suppose you ship a lot but have found yourself raising unneeded costs due to multiple shipments.
+Suppose you ship a lot but have raised unneeded costs due to multiple shipments.
 In that case, it may be time to consolidate these shipments.
 Doing so creates the opportunity to save by receiving a fixed rate for six pallets simultaneously, compared to a load of three.
 Of course, these shipments will take up more room, so it will be essential to work with your Carrier to ensure all parties benefit from the shipping process.

 FreightCenter Helps Shippers Get Low-Cost Freight Shipping Rates